afranavas/Algorithm_for_Antenna_Problem/README.md

 - `Real_Test_Data.mat`

 Each file contains the following:
-- `training_candidates`: The input features for training the model.
+- `candidates`: The input features for training the model.
-- `training_responses`: The S-parameter responses corresponding to the training candidates.
+- `responses`: The S-parameter responses corresponding to the training candidates.
 - `real_test_candidates`: The input features for testing the model.
 - `real_test_responses`: The actual S-parameter responses for the test candidates.